TruncatedDinoSour/armour/doc/d/pDB-1.md

 In other words:

+-   The input data is padded to a block size of 128 bytes.
--   The data is split into 127-byte chunks or less.
-Threefish 1024 uses 128-byte blocks, but we reserve the last byte for the padding size.
+-   The data is split into 128-byte chunks or less.
+Threefish 1024 uses 128-byte blocks.
 -   A 16-byte cryptographically secure tweak parameter is generated.
 -   A 128-byte key is derived using Argon2, passing in the database password and the secret pepper bytes concatenated as the password, and the rotating salt and tweak concatenated together as the salt.
--   A padding length is calculated using `127 - size_of_chunk`, and if the chunk is less than 127 bytes, it is a positive number, else - zero, call it `padding_size`.
--   If the padding size is more than zero, we generate `padding_size` cryptographically secure bytes and append those to the chunk.
--   The `padding_size` is appended as a `uint8_t`, this is unconditional.
 -   Threefish cipher is applied on the chunk, passing in the key and tweak.
 -   The tweak and the block cypher-text itself is concatenated and appended to the final output cypher-text.
--   The process is repeated until there's no more chunks left.
+-   The process is repeated until there is no more chunks left.
 -   At the end, the whole cypher-text is hashed using SHA3-512, and the digest is prepended to the whole cypher-text, which is finally returned.

 As opposed to just using Threefish, this has several advantages: